CKnowEdit: A New Chinese Knowledge Editing Dataset for Linguistics, Facts, and Logic Error Correction in LLMs: Introduction

+To help address the three major challenges mentioned above and mitigate some existing deficiencies in the current editing datasets, we construct a new Chinese dataset, \textbf{CKnowEdit}, which takes into account language-specific characteristics, ensuring that the data is not only linguistically accurate but also culturally matched.
+To ensure the quality and diversity of CKnowEdit, we collect data from a variety of sources, including classical literature, modern colloquialisms, and Baidu Tieba Ruozhiba~\cite{bai2024coigcqia} (a popular Chinese online forum renowned for its abundance of logic puzzles and brainteasers, highly suitable for evaluating the reasoning capabilities).
+As a result, we organize CKnowEdit into 3 major categories, including \emph{Linguistic}, \emph{Facts} and \emph{Logic} corresponding to the three major challenges and 10 subcategories, as shown in Figure \ref{fig:samples}.

-To benchmark the effectiveness of knowledge editing methods on Chinese text, we evaluate four representative methods on the \textbf{CKnowEdit} dataset.
-To focus on the capability of LLMs to generate answers, we use both word-level overlap and semantic vector similarity to evaluate the performance of the edited models (Details in Task Evaluation in Figure \ref{fig:construction}).
+To benchmark the effectiveness of knowledge editing methods on CKnowEdit, we evaluate five representative methods on four models.
+Departing from traditional knowledge editing evaluations that rely on token/logit-level measurements through teacher-forcing automation~\cite{DBLP:conf/emnlp/YaoWT0LDC023}, we implement \textbf{open-ended text generation} to evaluate edited models under more realistic and demanding conditions and utillize LLM-as-a-judge paradiam to effectively evaluate.
 The results demonstrate the challenges presented by the dataset and underscore the need for more sophisticated Chinese knowledge editing approaches in the future.
 Our major contributions are as follows:

-\begin{itemize} \item We propose a new Chinese dataset CKnowEdit to benchmark Chinese knowledge rectification in LLMs, which contains 1,760 instances across seven Chinese-specific types of knowledge. \item We report the empirical results of recent knowledge editing baselines on CKnowEdit, revealing their limitations when applied to Chinese literature. \item We further explore the challenges of Chinese knowledge editing and the struggles faced by existing models in understanding Chinese language and culture. \end{itemize}
+\begin{itemize} \item We propose a new knowledge editing dataset, CKnowEdit, which is uniquely characterized by its Chinese linguistic features and cultural depth, comprehensively exploring the language's distinctiveness and the challenges it poses to LLMs from three perspectives. \item We report the empirical results of recent knowledge editing baselines on CKnowEdit, revealing their limitations when applied to Chinese literature. \item We further explore the challenges of Chinese knowledge editing and the struggles faced by existing models in understanding Chinese language and culture. \end{itemize}